sdesalas/websqldump/README.md

 # websqldump
-A minimal JS library for exporting data out of WebSQL
+An ultra-light JS library for exporting data out of WebSQL

 ## Usage